beige90/Madeleine.js/README.md

 Madeleine.js is a 3D Model parser & renderer for STL files (ASCII and binary both).

-Madeleine.js uses [Three.js](http://github.com/mrdoob/three.js) as its 3D Engine, and is based on the demo code of [tonylukasavage](https://github.com/tonylukasavage/jsstl).
-If you read through his code first, you will have a big picture of how Madeleine.js is designed.
+Madeleine.js uses [Three.js](http://github.com/mrdoob/three.js) as its 3D Engine, and was inspired by the demo code of [tonylukasavage](https://github.com/tonylukasavage/jsstl).

-Madeleine.js is smart enough to distinguish whether stl files are ASCII or binary, and is able to create and handle multiple 3D model viewers(fixing bugs...).
-Also, Madeleine.js helps you to immediately render any stl file as you upload.
+Madeleine.js is smart enough to distinguish whether stl files are ASCII or binary, and is able to create and handle multiple 3D model viewers (WARNING: Multiple rendering may slow down the speed).
+Also, Madeleine.js helps you to immediately render any stl file as you upload!

 ## DEMO

+Visit [DEMO Website](http://jinjunho.github.io/Madeleine.js/) to see the demo!
-[Download](https://github.com/JinJunho/Madeleine.js/archive/master.zip) or Clone this repository and locate it on your web server root.
+For developers, [download](https://github.com/JinJunho/Madeleine.js/archive/master.zip) or clone this repository and locate it on your web server root.
 You can check working demo by visiting **repo/examples/index.html** from your browser.
 Download any stl file and see how well it works!

 ## Getting Started